mautic/user-documentation/docs/configuration/settings.rst

 * **Cached data timeout (minutes)** - Mautic caches data to speed up page loads.
 Update this setting to change how long Mautic caches the data for.
 Mautic uses ``10 minutes`` as the default.

 * **Date Range Filter Default** - Sets the default for how far back from the current date Mautic looks for data in Reports including Campaign and Email snapshots charts on the item page.
 This setting allows you to control the default for how far back from the current date Mautic looks for data.
-If you’ve changed the setting on a Report, Mautic uses what you’ve entered.
-Mautic’s default value is ``1 Month``.
+If you've changed the setting on a Report, Mautic uses what you've entered.
+Mautic's default value is ``1 Month``.

 * **Default format for full dates, date only, short dates, and time only** - The default setting uses the standard US time format.
 The letters in the boxes are PHP code.
 See the :xref:`PHP manual for date functions`.